Drawing Tube is set up as a collective, starting with artists Hiraku Suzuki (Tokyo) and Kazuki Nakahara (Berlin).

 Through connecting multiple points via such tubes, we hope to contribute to more open platforms for thought and practice, exploring the essence and potential of the drawing art, in anticipation of the emergence of new dialogues and activities from all over the world.

 Hiraku Suzuki /Artist (b.
 1978) currently lives and works in Tokyo, Japan, and obtained M.F.A. at Tokyo National University of Fine Arts in 2008.
 In 2011, Suzuki completed a residency at Chelsea College of Art, London, and received a grant from the Asian Cultural Council for a residency in New York.
 From 2012 to 2013, he lived and worked in Berlin as a grantee of the Pola Art Foundation.
-Currently he is a lecturer at Tokyo University of the Arts, Graduate School of Fine Arts.
+Currently he is an associate professor at Tokyo University of the Arts, Graduate School of Fine Arts.

 Kazuki Nakahara /Artist (b.
 1980, Kagawa,Japan) lives and works in Berlin.
 Studied Fine Arts at The Berlin Weissensee School of Art and obtained M.F.A. in 2011.
 In 2013 he worked in London as a grantee of the Pola Art Foundation.
 He received the Christine Perthen Prize, Berlinische Gallery, Museum of Modern Art Berlin in 2017.

-Tae Judith Mizuno/Architect of Letters (b.1978, Japan) Based in Tokyo.
+Tae Judith Mizuno /Architect of Letters (b.1978, Japan) Based in Tokyo.

 B.A. in French Language and Litterature, Language and Information Sciences, the Faculty of Letters, The University of Tokyo and M.S. in Architecture the Faculty of Engineering, The University of Tokyo.